CityofOakland/oaklandca.gov-live/modules/dateinputmodule/README.md

 ## Using Date Input

-Once the module is installed, run the `renderRangepicker()` and `renderMonthpicker()` function on your twig templates.
+Once the module is installed, add the `renderRangepicker()` and `renderMonthpicker()` function on your twig templates.

 The `renderRangepicker()` will create a dropdown that influences your date inputs.
-Select an option will facet your date inputs into the "Upcoming", "Past", or "Both/All" options.
+Selecting an option will facet your date inputs into the "Upcoming", "Past", or "Both/All" options.

 The `renderMonthpicker()` will render a month datepicker.
 You can also call `renderMonthpicker('end')` which will interact with your other date input by creating min/max month selection ranges.

+You can also apply the `applyDateFilter` Twig filter to your entry queries to filter your queries based on any filled form fields.
+Make sure to pass the name of the field as a variable into the filter function e.g. `entryQuery|applyDateFilter('date')`.

 ## Date Input Roadmap

 Some things to do, and ideas for potential features:

 - Allow more flexibility in usage.
-- Allow more customizability of labels
+- Allow more customizability of labels.

 * Release it